mnastalski/przelewy24-laravel/README.md

             $webhook->orderId()
         );

-        // If you would like to verify that the webhook's and its
+        // If you would like to verify that the webhook and its
-        // signature are legitimate you may use the following method:
+        // signature are legitimate, you may use the following method:
         $isSignValid = $webhook->isSignValid(
             sessionId: $order->id,
             amount: $order->amount,